 - Transfer to a mixing bowl, taste and add salt if needed.
 Mix salt in using your hands.

 - Put mixture into the fridge for at least 20 minutes, an hour is best.
-Making this the night before and letting it sit is best.
+Making this the night before and letting it sit is even better.
 This helps all flavors marinate and combine into a more flavorful burger.

-- Once mixture is ready, make into 4 patties.
-Using an indoor or outdoor grill on medium high, grill on each side for 20 minutes.
-You can also bake these on parchment lined cookie sheet on 375 for 15-20 minutes on each side.
+- Once mixture is ready, shape into 4 patties.
+Using an indoor or outdoor grill on medium high, grill on each side for about 10 minutes.
+You can also bake these on parchment lined cookie sheet on 375°F (190°C) for 15-20 minutes on each side.

 - Build burgers with all preferred toppings.
 All of them are highly recommended for the optimum summer burger!

 - Mango Habanero Cream makes about 2 cups.